Opposition day debates in the House of Commons since the 1997 General Election - with links to Hansard.Jump to full report >>

 In an exception to the normal rules of debate, the main motion - the opposition motion - is voted on first, rather than any amendments; This is to allow the debate to focus on the Opposition motion.

-Many opposition motions criticise Government policies and decisions and the Government often table an amendment to the motion to take out most of the text and replace it with text commending the Government policy or decision instead.
+Many opposition motions criticise Government policies and decisions and the Government often tables an amendment to the motion to take out most of the text and replace it with text commending the Government policy or decision instead.
 Government amendments are usually carried because of their in-built majority in the House.

 Unless specifically framed, motions tabled on Opposition Days are not seen as censure motions.
 See the Commons Library briefing on Confidence Motions for information on the practice of confidence motions in the House of Commons.